pronovic/run-script-framework/tasks/README.md

 There is a temporary working directory at `$WORKING_DIR`.

-If you change directories as part of your task, you _must_ change back to the original directory if the task completes successfuly.
+If you change directories as part of your task, you _must_ change back to the original directory if the task completes successfully.
 This makes it possible to safely chain together multiple tasks and commands.